outdreamer/build-a-cure-1/docs/to_do.md

 # Structural Objects

+  - add complications object when querying treatments
+  - resolve \n separator when not used as a new line separator
+  - store definitions
+  - fix conjugation
+  - fix return from type_patterns

   - when evaluating interactions, check for other compounds that interfere with metabolism & de/activation (cytochromes it targets, liver enzymes it assists), which can increase or decrease blood ratio of a drug
   - look for processes/intake of nutrients that could combine to form other compounds (berberine) given the output health factors (stable blood sugar)